The Principal Dev – Masterclass for Tech Leads

 Using html Tag Function

-mono-jsx provides an html tag function to render raw HTML in JSX instead of React's dangerouslySetInnerHTML:
+mono-jsx provides an html tag function to render raw HTML, which is similar to React's dangerouslySetInnerHTML.

 function App() {